BelaPlatform/bela_newBlog/docs/_posts/2018-05-22-Smart-Cajón-Luca-Turchet.markdown

 ## Smart Cajón – version 1

 The Smart Cajón is an exemplar of smart musical instruments.
 Smart Instruments are a family of musical instruments that embed intelligence and wireless connectivity to local and remote networks.
-They might be equipped with sensors, actuators, and a loudspeaker.
+They may be equipped with sensors, actuators, and a loudspeaker.
 The embedded intelligence is responsible to perform all computations related to audio and sensor processing, as well as to handle the communication with external world.
 This post provides some details regarding the first prototype of Smart Cajón that I have made.
 This version of the instrument offers a sensor interface, embedded audio processing, Wi-Fi connectivity to a smartphone app, as well as haptic feedback thanks to motors embedded in a cushion where the player sits.

 {% include youtube.html youtube="WFdvrfmVWlU" %}